paulb00th/galapagos/content/our-diving/our-main-dive-sites.md

 {{< figure src="/img/main-dive-sites/300_OurDsites1.png" class="align-right full-width-on-small" >}}

 Travel duration:  Approx. 10 mins from Puerto Ayora.

 Dive Difficulty:  Ideal for novice & reactivate students.
 Also with much to offer divers with advanced qualifications.

-Location: To the southwest side of the bay and only 10 minutes away from the harbor
+Location:  To the southwest side of the bay.

-Description: This site provides our best training location, with a depth of between just 6 and 15m and a flat sandy bottom.
+Description:  This site provides our best training location, with a depth of between just 6m and 15m and a flat sandy bottom.

 Whilst undertaking dive exercises it’s not unusual for our clients to reef fish, various rays, sea turtles, white-tip sharks, octopus, lobsters, and other local creatures such as sea cucumbers and sea stars.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris
+We cannot recommend a better place to train in the Galapagos than Punta Estrada, it will provide a natural boost to your learning and enhance the enjoyment of your course!

 <div class="grey-bar"></div>